-In ML inference pipelines, two adaptation techniques are commonly used: \textit{\textbf{Autoscaling}} which adjusts resources based on workload, and \textit{\textbf{Model-switching}}, which employs different model variants with different accuracies/latencies to vary workloads and tasks, enabling finer control over resource allocation and accuracy.
+In ML inference pipelines, two adaptation techniques are commonly used: \textbf{Autoscaling}, which adjusts resources based on workload, and \textbf{Model-switching}, which employs different model variants with different accuracies/latencies to vary resource demands and tasks, allowing finer control over resource allocation and accuracy.
 The combination of these two techniques has been advocated to achieve more precise adjustments in accuracy and cost trade-offs.
-Previous autoscaling \cite{rzadca2020autopilot} and model-switching \cite{zhang2020model, salmani2023reconciling} works have argued that using both techniques in conjunction with each other is beneficial by providing more precise adjustments in terms of accuracy and cost trade-offs, providing greater flexibility and efficiency in ML model resource allocation.
+Previous autoscaling \cite{rzadca2020autopilot} and model-switching \cite{zhang2020model, salmani2023reconciling} works have argued that using both techniques in conjunction with each other is beneficial in providing more precise adjustments in terms of accuracy and cost trade-offs, providing greater flexibility and efficiency in ML model resource allocation.
 However, none of the above works has considered optimizing accuracy and cost jointly in a multi-stage pipeline setting.
 Table \ref{table:previous-works} presents an overview of related inference serving works.
 Systems with inference \textit{pipeline} serving have often overlooked the presence of multiple model variants for each inference task~\cite{crankshaw2020inferline, razavi2022fa2, kannan2019grandslam, romero2021llama, hu2021scrooge}.
 The heterogeneity of these model variants presents an opportunity not only to configure the pipeline to meet latency objectives but also to opportunistically select the most suitable model variant to enhance the accuracy of the pipeline output.
 On the other hand, previous works that have considered accuracy optimization of machine learning services \cite{romero2021infaas, zhang2020model, gunasekaran2022cocktail, salmani2023reconciling} do not support inference pipelines with an end-to-end optimization over all the stages of the inference pipeline.